Our naval journey starts to the West in Southampton, where two ships once set

-sail from the fair city of Southampton.
-One was called The Mayflower and helped colonise
+sail from this fair city with an aspiration to explore the Americas.
+One was The Mayflower

-America with Puritanical whites - no change there; the other, a few hundred years later,
+which helped colonise America with Puritanical whites; and the other, a few hundred years later,

-was the Titanic which unfortunately sank en route to the same place, so giving us
+the Titanic which sank en route to the same place, so giving us

 that is Oxford Street, passing The Grapes pub where many of the crew of the Titanic